dortania/Getting-Started-With-ACPI/Laptops/trackpad.md

 # Fixing Trackpads

-This SSDT is used to force enable our GPIO for VoodooI2C to connect onto.
+This SSDT is used to force enable our GPI0 for VoodooI2C to connect onto.

-With most modern laptop DSDTs, there's a variable called `GPEN` or `GPHD` which are used for setting the status of the GPIO device.
+With most modern laptop DSDTs, there's a variable called `GPEN` or `GPHD` which are used for setting the status of the GPI0 device.
 For us, we want to enable the device.

-## Finding our GPIO
+## Finding our GPI0

-So first things we need to do is find out what variable is used to enable our GPIO device, lets open up our decompiled SSDT and search for `Device (GPIO)`.
+So first things we need to do is find out what variable is used to enable our GPI0 device, lets open up our decompiled SSDT and search for `Device (GPI0)`.
 Should give you a desult similar to this:

 ![](https://media.discordapp.net/attachments/456913818467958789/677279455525208096/Screen_Shot_2020-02-12_at_3.25.27_PM.png?width=1674&height=1256)